m1cje/SimpleTelnet/README.md

 ### Sending output to the telnet clients
 Telnet clients are supported through a client array called telnetClients[].
 Typically when logging unsolicited output from your program you will want to send it to all connected clients.
 To do this you will need to iterate through the telnetClients array sending your output to each client in turn.
 ```
-For (auto i=0;i<MAXCLIENTS;i++)
+for (auto i=0;i<MAXCLIENTS;i++)
   telnetClients[i].print("Hello Client\r\n");
 ```
 The client supports all the standard client stream methods.
 MAXCLIENTS is defined in SimpleTelnet.h and defaults to two clients.
 Each additional client will require about 100 additional bytes of heap memory and will incur processing time to check for received data, so don't increase this number unless you really need to.

 ### Extending the user menu
 The menu the client sees when logging in can be extended to add your own commands.
 Commands are added using the insertNode() method.
 See the function reference below for usage details.
 Each command you add will need an associated call back function that will process the command according to your applications requirements.<br>
-Your callback function will receive two parameters to help you service the request.
+You can override the built in menu commands by adding your own version.
+If you redefine any of the default commands with a null help text and a null function pointer this will remove the command from the menu.<br>Your callback function will receive two parameters to help you service the request.
 The first will be the client id number, this will index into the telnetClients[] array so you can send any reply as required.
 The second parameter received will be a pointer to the command buffer that was entered by the user.
 This may be required if you are expecting the user to provide additional information to support the command.
-Note that the buffer contents are only valid until your function completes so if you need to persist any of the information there then you will need to store it somewhere else.
+Note that the buffer contents are only valid until your function completes so if you need to persist any of the information there then you will need to store it somewhere else.<br>

 ### Security
-The telnet protocol is inherently unsecure because it sends the userid and password in clear text over the network.
-The library provides a simple userid/password security mechanism that can be invoked by setting a user id and/or a user password.
+The telnet protocol is inherently unsecure because it sends the userid and password in clear text over the network and also all session data is unencrypted.
+This library is only designed for use with simple iot type data and debugging output, if you are trying to use it to send high volumes or valuable data then you are using the wrong library.<br> The library does provid a simple userid/password security mechanism that can be invoked by setting a user id and/or a user password.
 If either are set then the user will be prompted appropriately at login and will be unable to enter commands until these have been correctly matched.
 Note that non solicited output will still be received by the client pending a sucessful login.

 ### Function Reference
 #### void telnetServer.begin(void), void telnetServer.begin(int port)